Cathanys/EmpyrionPlaytimeRewardsShop/README.md

 Thanks for all the support from the Empyrion Discord 💜

 ## Installation

+**Don't use it.
+I have not tested it.
+It will crash with 99% chance.**
 For Server copy the content of the EmpyrionPlayerRewardsShop ZIP into the folder Content\Mods\
 For Single Player mode copy the content of the EmpyrionPlayerRewardsShop_Client ZIP into the folder Content\Mods\